latief13mm/final_project_qarir_llm_chatbot/docs/development/contributing.md

 Thank you for considering contributing to Ollama PDF RAG!
 This document provides guidelines and instructions for contributing.

-## Code of Conduct

-This project follows a Code of Conduct that all contributors are expected to adhere to.
-Please read [CODE_OF_CONDUCT.md](https://github.com/tonykipkemboi/ollama_pdf_rag/blob/main/CODE_OF_CONDUCT.md) before contributing.

 ## How to Contribute

 ### Setting Up Development Environment